Trip Details & Highlights

 - Folk music in Ullapool village on the shores of Lochbroom

-After a pick up in Inverness, we transfer you via the beautiful village of Ullapool to the start point of our walk-up spectacular Stac Polaidh, a stunning ridged mountain with a rocky crest and iconic stature.
+The Assynt Mountain Adventure starts in Inverness.
+After a pick up in town, we transfer you via the beautiful village of Ullapool to the start point of our walk-up spectacular Stac Pollaidh, a stunning ridged mountain with a rocky crest and iconic stature.

 After completing our circuit we return to Ullapool where you will be staying for the 2 nights in your chosen accommodation.
 The village is in a lovely position beside Loch Broom and offers regular folk music and serves up an abundance off fresh seafood in its friendly pubs and restaurants.

 On day two we drive the short distance to begin our ascent of the magnificent twin summited Col Mor.
 The panoramic views from the top of this mountain which is the highest in the area are simply outstanding, with extensive views out to the summer isles in the Atlantic and also across the lochan dotted landscape to the surrounding mountains.

 Before returning to Ullapool, we have a short stop at the small Knockan Crags Nature reserve interpretation centre where you can learn about millions of years of fascinating geological history of the area.

 On day three we take the lovely circuit walk up onto local Ullapool hill which overlooks the village and includes a section down to the mouth of Loch Achall and some beautiful river falls, before transferring you back to Inverness for your homeward journey.
 A fantastic introduction to the amazing mountains of Assynt!

 - 3 days guiding with a fully qualified mountain guide